-The Housing Successor will ensure it meets all expenditure requirements going forward, throughout this five-year compliance period of July 1, 2019, through June 30, 2024 and future five-year compliance periods.
+The Housing Successor will ensure it meets all expenditure requirements going forward.
+The next fiveyear compliance period is July 1, 2024 through June 30, 2029.

 Failure to comply with the extremely low-income requirement in any five-year compliance period will result in the Housing Successor having to ensure that 50 percent of remaining funds be spent on extremely low-income rental units until in compliance.
 Exceeding the expenditure limit for low households earning between 60-80% AMI in any five-year reporting period will result in the Housing Successor not being able to expend any funds on this income category until in compliance.